WHAT YOU KNOW ABOUT DIABETES

 · Blurred vision

-· Slow healing of cuts and wounds
+· Slow healing of cuts and

-· Numbness or tingling in the hands and feet.
+· Numbness or tingling in

 If left untreated, diabetes can lead to serious complications such as heart disease, kidney damage, nerve damage, and blindness.

-The exact cause of diabetes is not fully understood, but it is believed to be a combination of genetic and environmental factors.
+understood, but it is believed to be a combination of genetic and environmental

-Risk factors for diabetes include,
+factors for diabetes

 · Obesity